epsil/gll/README.md

 by Daniel Spiewak.
 If you are interested in the topic, I especially recommend you to read Spiewak's paper.
 It is very good.
 Other reading suggestions are provided [at the end](#further-reading).

+The framework is implemented in [Racket](http://www.racket-lang.org/), a variant of Scheme, which is a dialect of Lisp.
+However, the principles are not specific to Racket and could be expressed in any language; porting is outlined at the end of the article.

 Introduction
 ------------